arez/arez/docs/observers.md

 any time the dependencies change.
 The Arez scheduler is also responsible for wrapping the tracked function in a tracking transaction.

-There are several low-level {@api_url: ArezContext.autorun(*)::ArezContext::autorun(arez.Procedure)}
+There are several low-level {@api_url: ArezContext.observed(*)::ArezContext::observed(arez.Procedure)}
-methods that can be used to create autorun observers, however most users will use more high-level APIs such as the [@Autorun](at_autorun.md) annotation.
+methods that can be used to create observers, however most users will use more high-level APIs such as the [@Autorun](at_autorun.md) annotation.

-An example of a basic autorun observer:
+An example of a basic observer:

 {@file_content: file=arez/doc/examples/observed/ObserverExample.java "start_line=^  {" "end_line=^  }" include_start_line=false include_end_line=false strip_block=true}

-An example of an autorun observer that is explicitly named, uses a read-only transaction and returns a value:
+An example of an observer that is explicitly named, uses a read-only transaction and returns a value:

 {@file_content: file=arez/doc/examples/observed/ObserverExample2.java "start_line=^  {" "end_line=^  }" include_start_line=false include_end_line=false strip_block=true}